cgreenhalgh/losing-her-voice/docs/protocol.md

 Client start-up:
 - on start-up the app sends MSG_CLIENT_HELLO = 'lhr.client.hello' to the server
+- the server replies with MSG_CONFIGURATION = 'lhr.configuration' and the current configuration (including possible performance IDs)
-- the server replies with MSG_ANNOUNCE_CONTROL_ITEMS = 'lhr.announce.controlItems' and the list of (current) ControlItems in the server (i.e. options for the management UI)
+- if performance is set the server also replies with MSG_ANNOUNCE_PERFORMANCE = 'lhr.announce.performance' and the current performance ID (if set)
-- the server also replies with MSG_ANNOUNCE_ITEMS = 'lhr.announce.items' and the history of items posted (on the main view)
+- if performance is set the server also replies with MSG_ANNOUNCE_CONTROL_ITEMS = 'lhr.announce.controlItems' and the list of (current) ControlItems in the server (i.e. options for the management UI) if performance is set the server also replies with MSG_ANNOUNCE_ITEMS = 'lhr.announce.items' and the history of items posted (on the main view)

 Management UI post:
+- control UI sends MSG_START_PERFORMANCE = 'lhr.start.performance'
 - control UI sends MSG_POST_ITEM = 'lhr.post.item' to server with selected ControlItem
 - server updates items (and ControlItem) and sends MSG_ANNOUNCE_ITEM = 'lhr.announce.item' to all clients
 - client updates (live) UI with newly posted item